Assessment, K-12 Cross-Categorical Special Education (Masters of Applied Science, M.A.S.)

 - Training in analytical and critical thinking methods

-- Support for a capstone experience (thesis or internship), which requires the application of content information gained from participation in the M.A.S. program
+- Support for an internship experience, which requires the application of content information gained from participation in the M.A.S. program.

 What are the unique benefits of the K-12 Cross-Categorical Special Education program option at Missouri Western State University?

-- The master's degree in K-12 Cross-Categorical Special Education includes a professional core sequence, which focuses on critical reading of education literature and designing, conducting and analyzing research in education
+- The master's degree in K-12 Cross-Categorical Special Education includes a professional core sequence, which focuses on critical reading of education literature and analyzing research in education.

-Admission to either of the graduate programs in K-12 Cross-Categorical Special Education requires meeting all qualifications for acceptance to the Missouri Western State University Graduate School.
+Admission to the graduate program in K-12 Cross-Categorical Special Education requires meeting all qualifications for acceptance to the Missouri Western State University Graduate School.

-- Submission of application for admission to the MWSU Graduate School.
+- Submission of application for admission to the MWSU Graduate School through Grad CAS.

 - Completion of an undergraduate degree in education, or a closely related discipline, from an accredited undergraduate institution.